-We have audited the financial statements of Emirates NBD Securities LLC (the "Company"), Dubai, United Arab Emirates which comprise the statement of financial position as at 31 December 2019, and the income statement, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Emirates NBD Securities LLC (the "Company"), Dubai, United Arab Emirates which comprise the statement of financial position as at 31 December 2020, and the income statement, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company, as at 31 December 2019, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company, as at 31 December 2020, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs").